captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY-WORKSHEET.md

 ---

 ## POPS:
 I was.
-But the elevator man, Mr. Chico -- he a friend of

-mine, and he seen this Bandito come in, so Mr. Chico came check on me, and Mr. Chico -- well, he don’t play.
+But the elevator man, Mr. Chico -- he a friend of mine, and he seen this Bandito come in,

 ---

+so Mr. Chico came check on me, and Mr. Chico -- well, he don’t play.

+---

 ## CHURCH LADY:
 He defeated “Bandito”?

-upstairs to

 ---

 ## POPS:
 Bandito left here in handcuffs, with several of his front teeth scattered over there by that house plant.

+---

 Bandito was lucky the Police came.
 He was, well, he was a drug addict -- you know how that goes.

 ---